dawsons-creek/backtick/README.md

 backtick> lib/
 Added 5 files from directory 'lib/'.

-# Add all Python files
+# Add files using a glob (if your shell supports it)
-backtick> *.py
+backtick> tests/*.py
-Added 3 files matching '*.py'.
+Added 3 files matching 'tests/*.py'.

 # List staged files
 backtick> l